ex-url/exopencart/README.md

 # For english speakers

-# Simply clone the repository and install the platform as usual
+Just clone the repository and install the platform as usual.
+Guaranteed to work in environments with PHP 7.2–7.4 and MySQL 5.7.
+Please note that the database encoding has been changed to utf8mb4 with COLLATE utf8mb4_unicode_ci, primarily to support emojis.

 ```bash
 git clone https://github.com/ex-url/exopencart